 Then you can build on top of it.
 Customizing the demo content.
 Bluehost will offer you to choose from a bunch of free themes, when you first open the account.

 However, this is an optional step and you can totally skip it.
-You may install a theme in a later time or import a premium theme of your own choice.
+You may install a theme at a later time or import a premium theme of your own choice.
 Click the “Skip This Step” to skip choosing a theme at this time.

 Step 12 – Bluehost will automatically install WordPress for you.
 This is WordPress.org that is being installed.
 This means you have total control of your site and themes.

 Step 13 – Tap on to the “Start Building” button in blue.
 Here, you will find this screen next.
-This is Bluehost admin site.
+This is the Bluehost admin site.

 Step 14 – In the left sidebar menu, go to the “Users” menu item.
 Hover over it with your mouse to choose the option, “Add New”.

 Step 15 – Add a new user.
-Insert all required information and set up user role as administrator.
+Insert all required information and set up the user role as administrator.
 This will be your new user.
-This is done to avoid using the ‘admin’ username for security, as it’s the first target for hackers.
-It’s best to not use it.
+This is done to avoid using the ‘admin' username for security, as it's the first target for hackers.
+It's best to not use it.

 Step 16 – To auto-generate a strong password, just click on “Show password” button.
 Copy and paste (and/or screenshot) it and save it somewhere else.
 Make sure to have it stored somewhere safe and accessible for you.

 Use this password to log in to your WordPress site.
 These credentials can be changed later if you want.
 Just go back into your User Settings and change your password later.
-After inserting all needed information, click the “Add New User” button at the bottom of your screen.
+After inserting all the needed information, click the “Add New User” button at the bottom of your screen.

 Step 17 – Follow the link: http://your-site-url-here.com/wp-admin) if you want to log in to your WordPress account.
 This will open the login form.
 Enter the username and password of the user you just created.